 Medical marijuana may not be the first option for treating seizures, but for many it’s a proven method to help ease a debilitating illness.
 If pain medications are not a preferred or viable option for you, our team at Arizona Natural Selections encourages you to consider cannabis for treating seizures.

 Medical marijuana can provide you with many other benefits beyond seizure prevention as well.
-Visit our dispensary in Peoria or Scottsdale to learn more about how cannabis can positively impact your life.
+Visit our dispensary in Mesa, Peoria, or Scottsdale to learn more about how cannabis can positively impact your life.